Session Summary

 Key Features

-- Auto-trigger: Automatically generates summaries based on event count, token count, or time thresholds
+- Auto-trigger: During summary checks, automatically generates summaries based on event count, token count, or time thresholds

 - Incremental processing: Only processes new events since the last summary, avoiding redundant computation